alialib/alia/docs/working-with-ids.md

 alia provides a small suite of types for constructing and consuming small IDs.
-It's used primarily for identifying signal values (for the purpose of detecting changes), but the same system can be used to identify nodes in your reactive application flow so that presentation objects (and other data) can be stably associated with them.
+It's used primarily for identifying signal values (for the purpose of detecting changes), but the same system can be used to identify nodes in your component-level application flow so that presentation objects (and other data) can be stably associated with them.

 IDs provide fairly limited capabilities: equality comparison (operators `==` and `!=`), order comparison (operator `<`), and copying.
 Any type that provides